 Pursuant to PUCT rules, any entity intending to participate in the Texas Market must successfully certify their retail commercial applications through Texas Retail Market testing and maintain that certification in accordance with TX SET Version upgrades.
 Market Testing can be categorized as two types: In-Flight and Out-of-Flight Texas Retail Market testing.
 In-Flight Texas Retail Market testing consists of market approved scheduled Texas Retail Market testing.
 There are a defined number of test flights adopted by Texas SET and approved each year by the Retail Market Subcommittee, as directed by the PUCT.
 Out-of-Flight Texas Retail Market testing is considered only for those changes deemed an “emergency” or a “Specified Ad-Hoc Testing” for existing Market Participants in a specific service territory.

 As mentioned above, “emergency” changes or those deemed a “Specified Ad Hoc Testing” for existing Market Participants in a specific service territory are the only changes that will be considered for Out-of-Flight Texas Retail Market testing.
 Out-of-Flight Texas Retail Market testing requires advance notice to ERCOT and the Market Participant testing contacts listed on the testing website.
-Upon confirmation of the “emergency” change or “Specified Ad Hoc Testing” by the Market Flight Administrator, based on the scenarios described further in this section, a mutually agreeable Out–of-Flight Texas Retail Market testing schedule will be developed between parties.
-If an MP is unsure of the lead-time required, it is best practice to contact the Market Flight Administrator for guidance or clarification.
+Upon confirmation of the “emergency” change or “Specified Ad Hoc Testing” by the Flight Administrator, based on the scenarios described further in this section, a mutually agreeable Out–of-Flight Texas Retail Market testing schedule will be developed between parties.
+If an MP is unsure of the lead-time required, it is best practice to contact the Flight Administrator for guidance or clarification.

 This section provides baseline requirements to assist a Market Participant in determining whether their change qualifies for Out-of-Flight Texas Retail Market testing, or needs to be tested in an approved test flight.
 These guidelines are intended to minimize risk to the Marketplace.
 Market Participants (MPs) shall follow well-defined internal change management processes that document results and demonstrate due diligence when making changes.